 Unbelievable Parmesan aioli peasant bread.
 It’s been on the menu since West Street Grill opened 25 years ago, and has been raved about by many publications including Town and Country, and now, Unlocking Litchfield.
 Lora liked it so much she brought her fiancé back two days later to eat it again.

-I had the cod with the saffron-ricotta gnocchi…
+Cod with the saffron-ricotta gnocchi…

-And Lora had the grilled rib eye with potato pave and crispy kale.
+Grilled rib eye with potato pave and crispy kale.

 We “had” to eat this to demonstrate that it’s “etiquettely” sound to share desert.